hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/google_oauth2_rest.md

 ![Google Authentication](../assets/img/tutorials/auth/google_auth.png)

-2. Login using the following credentials: (example - as advised, you should set up your own per the instructions in the appendix section of this tutorial):
+2. Login using the following credentials: (example shown below - as advised, you should set up your own per the instructions in the appendix section of this tutorial):

 - Email: composeruser01@gmail.com
-- Password: composer00
+- Password: <password>

 3. You will be authenticated by Google and be redirected back to the REST server (http://localhost:3000/explorer) which shows the access token message in the top left-hand corner - click on 'Show' to view the token.